Viking Line ferry approaching Åland islands.

 St. Peter Line

-St. Peter Line operates a circular route through the Baltic Sea, most notably connecting Finland (Helsinki) with Russia (Saint Petersburg) and is one of the few options for "visa-free" access (72 hour) to Russia from Europe.
+St. Peter Line formerly operated a circular route through the Baltic Sea, most notably connecting Finland (Helsinki) with Russia (Saint Petersburg) and was one of the few options for "visa-free" access (72 hour) to Russia from Europe.
+From 2021, the company stopped operations.

 Logo of St. Peter Line